Tender breasts? Mood swings? Exhaustion?

 PMS occurs in the second half of a woman’s cycle and can include physical, behavioral and emotional symptoms.

-“Typically, women may have mild symptoms prior to the onset of their period each month, such as breast soreness, fatigue, bloating and decreased mood,” Giles said.
+“Typically, women may have mild symptoms prior to the onset of their period each month, such as breast soreness (known as cyclical mastalgia), fatigue, bloating and decreased mood,” Giles said.
 “If your symptoms are more severe than that, it could be premenstrual dysphoric disorder, or PMDD, a more severe form of PMS.”

-While your breasts may feel tender during PMS, they can be tender during early pregnancy as well.
+While your breasts may feel tender during PMS, they can be tender during the early stages of pregnancy as well.
 “You may also be pretty fatigued,” Giles added.
 “The key difference between the two, however, is that with pregnancy, your period doesn’t occur.”

-Nausea is also a symptom that can accompany pregnancy and is often not experienced with PMS.
+Nausea and vomiting are symptoms that can accompany pregnancy and are often not experienced with PMS.
 “The nausea in early pregnancy often resolves after the 12th week of gestation,“ Giles said.

 A sign your symptoms indicate something else

 If you skip your cycle or have irregular periods and you’re not pregnant, there could be several other reasons.
 Some of the most common things to cause a change in the usual pattern can be fluctuations in your weight, hyper- or hypothyroidism, extreme stress and extreme exercise.
 Some hormonal methods of contraception can also affect your periods.
 There is a medical condition called polycystic ovarian syndrome, or PCOS, where women often stop getting their periods or have irregular cycles.

 “It’s always a good idea to see your health care provider if you’re not having a regular monthly period,” Giles said.
 “We can do a workup for irregular cycles or for absence of menstrual cycles (amenorrhea) that may include a blood test and a pelvic ultrasound.
 It’s important to get treatment for amenorrhea or irregular cycles to prevent a condition known as endometrial hyperplasia.
 There are many treatment options to prevent this from happening.”